 Indica cannabis is one of the main strains of marijuana plants.
 These are the plants that are normally found in northern and colder regions.
-That is why they were first observed and discovered back in the northern parts of India near the Hindu Kush mountain range.
-These plants are now typically grown in colder and harsher climates due to how they were historically observed in higher altitudes and cold regions.
+That is why they were first observed and discovered in the northern parts of India near the Hindu Kush mountain range.
+These plants are now typically grown in colder and harsher climates due to how they were historically observed in high altitudes and cold regions.

 How do indicas affect you?

 While indica cannabis strains have lower THC levels compared to sativas, they are generally higher in terms of THC to CBD ratio.
-The high CBD count allows them to have different medicinal qualities that make indicas ideal for self-medicating.
+The high CBD count allows them to have different medicinal qualities that make indicas ideal for self-medication.
 That is why plenty of users use indica plants for pain-relief as they are ideal for reducing inflammation by relaxing the muscles.
 The same properties also allow them to be effective against muscle spasms.
 In some cases, users use indicas to help them sleep since these strains promote drowsiness.